Life-Friendly Garden Tour Fall 2025

 The Life-Friendly Garden Tour was founded by Henrietta Light to educate about gardening without chemical inputs.
 Exposure to chemical fertilizers and pesticides can sicken people and cause long-term health issues.
 The impact of chemicals is even worse in the garden.
 Most insecticides kill insects, whether they are pests, pollinators, or beneficial insects.
 Herbicides also kill a broad range of plants, including host plants for butterflies and moths, such as the milkweeds that Monarch butterflies depend on.
 Chemical fertilizers damage the balance of organisms that create a healthy soil.
 Through the Garden Tour and other events, we demonstrate that no chemicals are needed to create vibrant, healthy yards.

 The first Chemical-Free Garden Tour took place in 2007.
 Since eliminating chemicals is rewarded by an increase in living beings, the name was changed to the Life-Friendly Garden Tour.
-It usually is held in on the second Sunday in September.
+It usually is held on the second Sunday in September.
 This self-guided tour is free and open to the public.